UniBreakfast/httpity/README.md

 # HTTPity

 A small wrapper-module around the built in `http` module.
-It provides additional utitity getters, setters and methods on request and response objects (they are actually addedt to IncomingMessage and ServerResponse prototypes of course).
+It provides additional utitity getters, setters and methods on `request` and `response` objects (they are actually added to `IncomingMessage` and `ServerResponse` prototypes of course).

 ## Installation
 ```